CloudDataPalina/Quality-of-Life-2025/README.md

 ## 📌 Insights

 - **The Netherlands** stands out as a consistent top performer across all indexes
-- **The Hague** ranks in the Top-3 both for Quality of Life and Health Care — showing its strong overall appeal
+- **The Hague (Netherlands)** ranks in the Top-3 both for Quality of Life and Health Care — highlighting its strong overall appeal and balance
 - **Middle Eastern cities** rank high in safety but not in quality of life
 - **Taiwan and South Korea** lead in health care
 - Quality of life is a multi-factor concept — high safety doesn’t always mean high comfort